Alaboy19/bedrock-agent-rag-demo/readme.md

  ```
 ## Set up aws account and aws credentials.
 1. Setup aws account and account role and give access to services  with IAM from [policies.txt](policies.txt)
-2. create aws account user and give these permissions with IAM to get access to bedrock [policies.txt](policies.txt)
+2. Create role for bedrock agent and give these permissions with IAM to get access to bedrock [policies.txt](policies.txt)

 ## Setup your aws credentials